backups-obsidian/backup-obsidian-2/100 study-notes/104 Linux/Using openssl.md

 - Generating a CSR from a private key:
 	- `openssl req -new -key privatekey.pem -out CSR.pem`
-	- If we take a look at the contents of the CSR using `cat` it will say
+	- If we take a look at the contents of the CSR using `cat` it will say `--BEGIN CERTIFICATE REQUEST--`
 - Generating a Self Signed Certificate from a private key:
 	- `openssl req -x509 -key privatekey.pem -out CERT.pem`
 	- If we take a look at the contents of the Certificate using `cat` it will say `--BEGIN CERTIFICATE--` in the beginning.